 Data-backed proof that clients are 2x more likely to be acquired

-Kruze Consulting makes one claim no competitor can match: Kruze clients are twice as likely to be acquired, backed by Carta data showing 5.2% of startups incorporated in 2018 were acquired versus 11.5% of Kruze clients.
-Combined with 800+ startup clients and $15B+ in funding raised, the credibility stack is hard to argue with.
+Kruze Consulting leads with a specific claim: Kruze clients are twice as likely to be acquired, backed by Carta data (5.2% of startups incorporated in 2018 were acquired versus 11.5% of Kruze clients).
+They also cite 800+ startup clients and $15B+ in funding raised.

-Content depth is the best in this batch.
-Individual service pages for accounting, bookkeeping, tax, R&D credits, Delaware franchise tax, 409A valuations, CFO advisory, and M&A. Plus a blog, case studies, free financial models, CEO salary report, and tax deadline calendars.
+Content depth is strong.
+They’ve built standalone pages for every service plus free tools like financial models and a CEO salary report that double as lead magnets.
 Founder Vanessa Kruze CPA is featured with a real photo and Big Four background.
 Pricing is transparent: three tiers from $650 to $1,500+/month.

-The homepage hero is text-heavy with no imagery above the fold, and the design feels like a polished WordPress template.
+The tradeoff is design polish.
+The homepage hero is text-heavy with no imagery above the fold, and the layout feels like a polished WordPress template.
 For a firm with 150+ employees and major VC clients, the visual design doesn’t match the brand’s market position.

 Lewis CPA